jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 disasters such as bad weather or earthquakes and magically induced ones of equal or lesser Magnitude.
 The miracle continues until the priest terminates it.

-‘They have a most horrid and abominable custom which truly ought to be punished and which until now we have seen in no other part, and this is that, whenever they wish to ask something of the idols, in order that their plea may find more acceptance, they take many girls and boys and even adults, and in the presence of these idols they open their chests while they are still alive and take out their hearts and entrails and burn them before the idols, offering the smoke as sacrifice.
-Some of us have seen this, and they say it is the most terrible and frightful thing they have ever witnessed.’
+> ‘They have a most horrid and abominable custom which truly ought to be punished and
+> which until now we have seen in no other part, and this is that, whenever they wish to ask
+> something of the idols, in order that their plea may find more acceptance, they take many
+> girls and boys and even adults, and in the presence of these idols they open their chests while
+> they are still alive and take out their hearts and entrails and burn them before the idols,
+> offering the smoke as sacrifice.
+Some of us have seen this, and they say it is the most terrible
+> and frightful thing they have ever witnessed.’

 - Hernán Cortés

-                                                        35
-Alex Greene (order #3262370)                                                                                     7
-      Purify Blood
+### Purify Blood

 Instant, Rank Acolyte, Touch

 The worshipper can purify the blood of the recipient, removing the effects of any